-This policy outlines the guidelines for student mobile phone users while on school premieses to ensure students' safety and right to privacy and that learning is not interrupted.
+This policy outlines the guidelines for student mobile phone users while on school premises to ensure students' safety and right to privacy and that learning is not interrupted.

-It is assumed that any child bringing a mobile phone to school needs it for safety in travelling to and from home but not during the school day.
+It is assumed that any child bringing a mobile phone or "smart watch" with cellular capability to school needs it for safety in travelling to and from home but not during the school day.
 Our stance on the possession of mobile phones at school is underpinned by the following considerations:

-- Mobile phones are very expensive and highly attractive devices and therefore at risk of being stolen or used inappropriately at school - Use of mobile phones by children can be disruptive to teaching, learning and school activities in and out of the classroom. - Mobile phones use cellular data meaning that students can access the internet without being monitored through the school filter network.
+- Mobile phones and smart watches are very expensive and highly attractive devices and therefore at risk of being stolen or used inappropriately at school - Use of mobile phones by children can be disruptive to teaching, learning and school activities in and out of the classroom. - Mobile phones use cellular data meaning that students can access the internet without being monitored through the school filter network.